Most Affordable Colleges and Universities in the U.S. 2025

 2025 Ranking Update

-Our Influence Ranking Engine™ leverages machine learning to track the real-world influence of colleges and universities over time.
-Below you’ll see which schools gained or lost ground for the 2025 school year.
+Our Influence Ranking Engine™, powered by machine learning, tracks the real-world influence of colleges and universities over time.
+Below is a summary of changes for the 2025 school year:

-Indiana University Bloomington gained 4 positions to move into the top 10 in our 2025 ranking of the most affordable colleges in the U.S., while the University of Illinois Urbana-Champaign slipped out of the top 10.
+• Indiana University Bloomington gained 4 positions, breaking into the top 10 of the most affordable colleges in the U.S.

-The Most Affordable Colleges and Universities
+The Most Inexpensive US Colleges and Universities

 Start with a look at what we consider to be the “Best Value Colleges and Universities” – schools that charged under $20,000 per year in tuition and fees while rating at the top of our Influence Ranking.
 Technically, we consider schools “affordable” if tuition and fees are below the national average of $16,000 for public universities.
 Still, this sample of the best value colleges shows that many colleges and universities with excellent academic reputations can be reasonably priced.